-We are a diverse, affirming, and inclusive downtown Halifax church operating throughout the week both online and in-person (depending on COVID-19 restrictions) with traditional and contemporary Anglican worship services, filled with traditional and new liturgy, prayer, and music.
+We are a Christian community of faith that strives to be diverse, affirming, and inclusive.
+We are located downtown Halifax and operate throughout the week both online and in-person with traditional and contemporary Anglican worship services, filled with traditional and new liturgy, prayer, and music.

 Our parish community of over 300 families and individuals support and advocate for people on the margins through several outreach programs and local charities.
 We seek to meet the needs of our local to global neighbours.

 We offer various ways to get involved in the church and the local community, including children and teen programs.
-As we move through COVID we provide for the needs and preferences of our parishioners, offering programs both online and in-person as we are able.
+We also provide for the needs and preferences of our parishioners, offering programs both online and in-person as we are able.

 The Cathedral Church for the Anglican Diocese of Nova Scotia and Prince Edward Island is an active community and a spiritual refuge with a beautiful, music-filled interior of vaulted ceilings, arches in deep red and gold paint, stained-glass windows, and intricate oak carvings.

 People often wonder, “How does a church become a cathedral?”
 The word cathedral comes from the Latin: cathedra, which literally means “chair”.
 A cathedral is a church designated as the principal church in a diocese where the bishop’s chair (or symbolic seat of authority) resides.
 It is sometimes referred to as the “mother” church of a diocese.
 To learn more about the history of the Cathedral Church of All Saints, click here.
 To see the bishop’s chair and perhaps experience this place of spiritual refuge, please join us for a service and stay for a tour.